dvaruas/sudoku/README.md

-# sudoku
+# Sudoku

-Sudoku game, with helper and edit mode.
+Check out :point_right: [here](https://dvaruas.github.io/sudoku/)

+with x-ray mode,,,!!!
 And some pre-loaded puzzles.

-Can solve easy puzzles.

-TODO :
-* Solve complex puzzles
-* Possible to upload puzzles?
-Not sure for static pages!
-* Maybe put a nice logo for the navbar brand
+Has Auto-solver powered by **Crook's algorithm**.
+See details [here](https://www.ams.org/notices/200904/tx090400460p.pdf).

+**Caveat :** Crook's algorithm has a provision for random guessing which is not done by us.
+Guessing would need the solver to solve the board completely to make sure it's guess is correct.